 \subsection{Oralytics Data Used for Evaluation}

-In this paper, we evaluate SigmaScheduling using brush time data from 68 participants in the first trial of Oralytics \cite{Trella2025}.
-Of the 72 participants analyzed by Trella et al., we excluded one with less than a week of analyzable brush time data and three with corrupted data due to user-provided brush times between 0:00 and 04:00.
-Participants were adults at risk for dental disease who participated in a 70-day micro-randomized trial.
-Two decision points were scheduled per day, one for morning and one for evening oral self-care behavior.
-The trial was approved by the University of California, Los Angeles Institutional Review Board (IRB\#21–001471), registered on ClinicalTrials.gov (NCT05624489), and lasted from Sept.
-2023 to July 2024.
-See prior work for further details \cite{Trella2025, Nahum-Shani2024}.
+This paper evaluates SigmaScheduling using brush time data from 68 participants in the first trial of Oralytics \cite{Trella2025}.
+Of the 72 participants analyzed by Trella et al., we excluded one with less than a week of analyzable brush times and three with corrupted data due to user-provided brush times between 0:00 and 04:00.
+Participants were adults at risk for dental disease.
+The 70-day micro-randomized trial had two daily decision points (morning and evening); was approved by the University of California, Los Angeles Institutional Review Board (IRB\#21–001471) and registered on ClinicalTrials.gov (NCT05624489) \cite{Nahum-Shani2024}; and lasted Sept.\ 2023 to July 2024 \cite{Trella2025}.

-Participants provided their typical brush times for morning and evening brushing on weekdays and weekends.
+Participants provided typical morning and evening brush times on weekdays and weekends.
 Ground truth brush times, $\{t^*_k\}_{k=1}^K$, were sensed via smartbrush (Oral-B 8000).
-Only brush times, $t^*_k$, without prior intervention for the same $k$ were analyzed to focus on self-determined behavior times (decision points should precede these times).
+Only brush times, $t^*_k$, without prior intervention for the same $k$ were analyzed to focus on self-determined behavior times, which decision points should be scheduled to precede.
 A mean of 53 $\pm$ 23 ($\pm$ SD) brush times were analyzed per participant.